modalitysystems/modalitysoftware-docs/twa/ModalityPSTNBilling.md

 ### Visual Filtering

 You can also click on visuals to set filters.
-Try clicking the line with the plan *Domesitc Calling Plan Standard US* to only show the usage for that specific plan.
+Try clicking the line with the plan *Domestic Calling Plan Standard US* to only show the usage for that specific plan.

 ## How to connect the app to your data